Forskargrupp Pancreatic cancer research laboratory

 Daniel has over 10 years of experience in pancreatic cancer research, and has a specific interest in the pancreatic microenvironment.
 He obtained his Ph.D. at Umeå University 2010, and 2012-2016 he worked as a post-doctoral fellow in David Tuveson's lab at Cold Spring Harbor Laboratory.
 The research has been focusing on finding diagnostic and prognostic biomarkers for pancreatic cancer derived from the stroma, and lately also to understand the role of the stroma in disease development.
 The overall aim in is to find methods to be able to diagnose the disease earlier and to develop new treatment strategies by attacking the microenvironment.
 Since 2017 he is group leader at the Wallenberg Centre for Molecular Medicine at Umeå University and a resident physician at the Cancer Centre at Umeå University Hospital.

-At the Öhlund lab Yvonne is operating as lab manager and responsible for the organoid culture laboratory.
+At the lab Mitesh is also operating as lab manager and is responsible for the organoid culture laboratory.

 Charlotte is a laboratory technician and has worked at the Oncology Research Laboratory since 1997.
 In the Öhlund lab she is managing the animal colony and has developed the routines for the animal house.
 She is also assisting in various animal experiments.
 Furthermore, she are experienced in cell culturing, immunohistochemical staining, In Situ Hybridization (using the RNA scope technology), and different animal surgery procedures.

 Cedric has his background in developmental biology.
 In the past he has studied cell fate specification, maturation, and cell type evolution with a focus on the neurons.
 He got increasingly interested in the use of bioinformatic tools, and he has optimized techniques for transcription profiling of cell types and is now delving into single cell transcriptomics.